 This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
 Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures or barbiturates, or anesthetics, including some dental anesthetics.
 Also, there may be a greater risk of bleeding problems if you drink 3 or more alcoholic beverages per day while you are taking aspirin.
 Check with your medical doctor or dentist before taking any of the above while you are taking this medicine.

-Do not stop using this medicine suddenly without first asking your doctor.
+Do not change your dose or suddenly stop using this medicine without first checking with your doctor.
 You may need to gradually reduce your dose before stopping it completely.
 This will decrease your chance of having withdrawal symptoms such as abdominal or stomach cramps, hallucinations, headache, muscle twitching, tremors, trouble sleeping, or vomiting.

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

-This medicine may also cause a serious type of allergic reaction called anaphylaxis.
+This medicine may also cause a serious allergic reaction called anaphylaxis.
 Although this is rare, it may occur more often in patients who are allergic to aspirin or to any of the nonsteroidal anti-inflammatory drugs.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
-The most serious signs of this reaction are very fast or irregular breathing, gasping for breath, wheezing, or fainting.
-Other signs may include changes in color of the skin of the face, very fast but irregular heartbeat or pulse, hive-like swellings on the skin, and puffiness or swellings of the eyelids or around the eyes.
-If these effects occur, get emergency help at once.
+Tell your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after using this medicine.

 If a nursing mother is an ultra-rapid metabolizer of codeine, it could lead to a morphine overdose in the nursing baby and cause very serious side effects.